jrenaud90/TidalPy/Documentation/partial_melt_x/partial_melt_models.md

 ### Off

 The melt fraction is computed and returned, and the strengths pass through untouched.
-Use it to isolate the effect of melt weakening by turning it off, or for a layer you have reason to believe stays below its solidus.
+Use it to turn off melt weakening, or for a layer that stays below its solidus.

 ### Spohn (Fischer and Spohn 1990)